ricardobranco777/cloudview/README.md

 If you don't have a TLS key pair, a self-signed certificate will be generated.
 Be aware of the typical problems with time resolution related to TLS certificates.

+For HTTP Basic Authentication, create a file named `auth.htpasswd` in the same directory with the TLS certs.
+Use the `htpasswd` utility for this.
+This file is generated if a self-signed certificate is generated too.
+In this case you must look up the generated password with `docker-compose logs`.
+The user is `test`.

+This command creates 2 read-only containers for security, one with the Python app and another using Nginx as reverse-proxy:

 ```
 docker-compose up -d